mobilutz/ioBroker.freeathome/README.md

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+## Diclaimer

+This ioBroker adapter is a private contribution and not related to ABB or Busch-Jaeger.
+It may not work with future updates of the free@home firmware and can also cause unintended behavior.
+Use at your own risk!

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE